WillMoss11/SDAT-DEVOPS-Project/README.md

 ###

 <p align="left">I did have a few problems I ran into.
 The first was the Test Failures, for some reason I could not get the JUnit imports to work on the Test file.
 Figured out it was the incorrect version....oops<br>The second problem I ran into was the Actions setup on GitHub.
 I Had to manually pull it through IntelliJ with a new test file commit.
-Fortunately, I fixed it.
-Unfortunately, I am not quite sure how I did it.</p>
+Fortunately, I fixed it.</p>

 ###